beaumanvienna/marley/README.md

 echo $MAKEFLAGS

 ### Configure and make
+#use --prefix=/usr/local on Ubuntu
+#use --prefix=/usr on Arch
+#Marley should be installed to /user/local/bin.
+This is where the Unity/Gnome desktop launcher expects it.

 aclocal && autoconf && automake --add-missing --foreign && ./configure --prefix=/usr MAKEFLAGS=$MAKEFLAGS<br />
 make<br />